 “The imagination is not a source of deception and delusion, but a capacity to sense what you do not know, to intuit what you cannot understand, to be more than you can know.” – William Irwin Thompson

-Thirty years ago, if you mentioned animal consciousness at a psychology conference, you’d risk getting jabbed with a Skinnerian cattle prod by some beady-eyed behaviorist.
+Thirty years ago, if you mentioned animal consciousness at a psychology conference, you’d risk getting cattle-prodded by some beady-eyed Behaviorist.
 Animals were mostly regarded as stimulus-response machines, devoid of inner life.
 Dissenters were few and far between.

 Times have changed.
 Animal cognition is all the rage, and, following closely behind is the study of comparative neurobiology.
 Last July, a consortium of well-known neuroscientists issued “The Cambridge Declaration on Consciousness in Non-Human Animals,” as public an acknowledgment as you are likely to find on behalf of science that, yes, it seems that animals do in fact possess consciousness, or at least they possess the “neurobiological substrates” necessary to “generate” consciousness.

 Although it sounds like common sense, the Declaration is important, for it will pave the way for further study, and, one hopes, increasing respect for the impressive mental capacities of the non-human world.

 The Anthropomorphism Taboo